akhenakh/narun/README.md

 - caddy config does not need the path
 - global nats url in caddy rather than per path?
 - SIGTERM on an app , node runner does not restart
-- known bug the node-runner is not downloading and hashing the binary back properly.
+- [X] known bug the node-runner is not downloading and hashing the binary back properly.
+- Log history not just live follow

 ## Ideas
 - the gw to wait for a consumer to join on a a request, useful for scale to zero
-- [X]routing to grpc
+- [X] routing to grpc
 - [X] caddy plugin
 - metrics for inflights
 - direct response NAT